DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 define("WP_SITEURL", $scheme.$website_url);
 ```

-## 2. Creating a theme repository from Scratch
+## 2. If creating a theme repository from Scratch

 *Note: The following assumes you are creating the theme repository.
 If you need to work on an existing theme repo skip down to the section on [installing an existing theme](#3-working-with-an-existing-theme-repository) repo*

 ### Install and begin setup of JOINTSWP

 We use JOINTSWP as a starting point for our themes.
+This includes all package management tools and dependencies.
 Download the [SASS version of JOINTSWP](http://jointswp.com/) and decompress the archive in the WordPress themes folder.
 Rename the folder to {clientname}_theme

 Update the theme info in style.css with something similar to the following:
 ```